-Many environmental and electrical factors can cause the performance of a thick film resistor to degrade over time.
-To avoid compromising system performance it is important to be aware of the issues and to manage them appropriately.
+Numerous environmental and electrical factors can cause a thick film resistor to degrade over time.
+To safeguard system functionality, it is crucial to recognise these potential issues and mitigate their impact.

-In many applications resistance stability over time is important.
+Resistance stability over time is important in many applications.
 These include voltage divider circuits and resistors used as feedback or biassing elements.
-Here, a change in resistance will directly impact the performance of a circuit.
+It is evident here that a change in resistance will impact a circuit’s performance.

-Factors that may degrade a resistor (change its resistance) may be environmental, electrical or application related.
+Various factors can degrade a resistor (change its resistance), including environmental, electrical, mechanical, and application issues.
 They include:

 - Consistent overload conditions.